sarthak255/Desktop-Virtual-Assistant-jarvis/Guide.md

 ## Program Creation
 JARVIS can create starter code for various platforms (Android, Windows, Linux, Mac) and languages (Java, Kotlin, C#, C, Python, Swift).
 Use the `create program` command and specify the platform, language, and project name.

+## GPU Utilization for Tasks
+JARVIS can leverage integrated and dedicated GPUs for performing tasks such as 3D modeling, rendering, and image generation.
+Use the `generate image` command to generate images using TensorFlow and the `render 3d` command to render 3D scenes using Blender.